Processing. Please Wait.

 Why should a Connecticut LLC have an operating agreement?

 A Connecticut LLC should have an operating agreement because a company cannot act for itself.
-In order to operate, LLCs require real humans (and other entities) to carry out company operations.
+In order to operate, LLCs require real humans (and other entities) to conduct company operations.

 Connecticut Law § 34-243d-f describes the powers and limitations of an operating agreement, but doesn’t require LLCs to adopt one.
-However, your operating agreement may be your most important internal document.
-Here’s why:
+But even if the agreement is technically optional, it’s still a very important document for your business.
+We recommend putting your operating agreement in writing.
+Here’s why.

 1. Your operating agreement proves you own your LLC.